harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 1. In the environment, select **Infrastructure Definitions**.
 2. Select **Infrastructure Definitions**.
-3. Name the infrastructure definition, and in **Deployment Type**, select **AWS SAM**.
+3. Name the infrastructure definition and, in **Deployment Type**, select **AWS SAM**.
 4. In **Connector**, select or create a Harness AWS connector.
-Ensure the IAM account uses the required permissions.
+Ensure the IAM account uses the required permissions for the operations your SAM template requires.
 5. In **Region**, select the target region.
 6. Select **Save**.

+When a pipeline stage uses this infrastructure definition, it will deploy your SAM template changes in the target region.

 ## AWS SAM stage